 Who is Eligible for TEACH Grant?

-- You must meet the basic eligibility criteria for the federal student aid programs
+- Students must meet the basic eligibility criteria for the federal student aid programs

-- achieve and maintain a cumulative GPA of at least 3.25
+- Students must maintain a cumulative GPA of at least 3.25

-- You must teach in a school serving low-income students.
-To access the Directory of these schools, visit: tcli.ed.gov.
+- Students must teach in a school serving low-income students.
+To access the Directory of these schools, go to: www.tcli.ed.gov